Noncommutative Laplacian and numerical approximation of Laplace-Beltrami spectrum of compact Riemann surfaces: Introduction

 \subsection{Main results}

 We introduce a numerical approximation of the Laplace Beltrami operator on compact Riemann surfaces based on a noncommutative analogue of the Laplacian.
-The construction relies on replacing the commutative algebra of smooth functions with a sequence of finite-dimensional matrix algebras, in the spirit of matrix regularization \cite{SHIMADA2004297}.
+The construction relies on replacing the commutative algebra of smooth functions with a sequence of finite-dimensional matrix algebras, in the spirit of matrix regularization \cite{SHIMADA2004297, hoppe_quantization_2021, arnlind_graph_2008, arnlind_multi_2010, arnlind_construction_2022}.
 Within this framework, we define a discrete Laplace operator built from commutators of quantized coordinate functions.
-We prove the following theorem. \begin{mth} Let $(\mathrm{\Sigma},g)$ be a compact orientable connected Riemann surface embedded in $\mathbb{R}^3$ with an $S^1$-axial symmetry.
-There exists a sequence of maps $(T_\hbar,\hbar)$ such that the eigenmatrix of $\mathrm{\Delta}_\hbar$ converges to an eigenfunction of $\mathrm{\Delta}$ with eigenvalue given by $\lambda=\lim \lambda_n$. \end{mth}
+We prove the following convergence theorem. \begin{mth} Let $(\mathrm{\Sigma},\omega)$ be a compact toric surface embedded in $\mathbb{R}^3$ equipped with the induced metric tensor $g$.
+There exists a sequence of maps $(T_\hbar,\hbar)$ such that the eigenmatrix of $\mathrm{\Delta}_\hbar$ converges to an eigenfunction of $\mathrm{\Delta}$ with eigenvalue given by the limit $\lambda=\lim \lambda_\hbar$ as $\hbar\rightarrow 0$. \end{mth}

 Our main result shows that the eigenmatrices of this noncommutative Laplacian converge to eigenfunctions of the classical Laplace–Beltrami operator, with convergence of the corresponding eigenvalues.
-This provides a structure-preserving discretization scheme that is particularly suited for surfaces admitting $S^1$-actions, but which can be extended to more general settings.
-We further demonstrate the applicability of this method by numerically computing eigenvalue spectra on the sphere and ellipsoids.
+This provides a structure-preserving discretization scheme that is particularly well-suited for surfaces of arbitrary genus, admitting $S^1$-actions, but which can also be extended to more general settings.
+We further demonstrate the applicability of this method by numerically computing eigenvalue spectra of the Laplacian on the sphere, an ellipsoid, the standard torus and a double-torus.
+We compare our results with existing literature \cite{volkmer_laplace-beltrami_2021},\cite{eswarathasan_laplace-beltrami_2021},\cite{volkmer_eigenvalues_2023}, and \cite{volkmer_laplace-beltrami_2024} respectively.